 Writing estimates is a very detailed and precise process, so employers generally require a person to have training in assessing damage and automotive repair.
 Training and education options may include degree or certificate programs in collision damage assessment, collision repair estimating or auto collision repair.

 A program covering collision damage assessment or estimation may offer instruction in appraising damages technology, using estimating manuals or guides, training in hands-on repair, estimating damage on heavy trucks and repairing alignment and structural issues.
 It may also include courses in shop safety, vehicle identification, estimating terminology and computer estimating.
 A diploma or associate degree in auto collision repair may offer a student direct training in repair work, along with instruction in how to estimate the cost of repairs.

 Automotive collision estimate writers may also wish to be certified through the National Institute for Automotive Service Excellence (ASE).
 The ASE offers a damage analysis and estimating certification.
 This certification offers recognition for estimators that possess exceptional skills and knowledge in the area of collision estimating.
 To earn this ASE certification a person must pass the required exam and show proof of two years of work experience in the industry.

 An automotive collision estimate writer inspects damaged vehicles and makes a detailed assessment of estimated repair costs.
 Most employers require formal training, which may include postsecondary programs in estimating and repair.
-Job opportunities in this field are predicted to decline over the 2014-2024 decade.
+Job opportunities in this field are predicted to grow about as average over the 2018-2028 decade.